 Lu grew up here in Buffalo and left to pursue her undergraduate education at Georgetown University in D.C.
 Following that, she spent several years in the Jesuit Volunteer Corps on the Colville Reservation in Omak, Washington before continuing on to earn her M.A. from the Graduate Theological Union in Berkeley, California.
 Lu returned to Buffalo and spent 12 years as a campus minister at Canisius College before becoming the Executive Director of Family Promise of WNY.
+She is motivated each and every day by the children and parents FPWNY serves to make this program better.
 She lives with her husband and two children on the West Side of Buffalo.

 Iris Applewhite grew up in Buffalo, New York before moving to Mississippi where she ran into Hurricane Katrina.
 Katrina is the only woman in the world that Iris is afraid of.
 Iris lived in Nashville for a few years where she outran a tornado.
 She decided to move home to Buffalo.
-Iris worked in medical insurance billing coding.
-She enjoys making people laugh.
-She now is at Family Promise as our House Manager and Office Assistant.
-She loves what she's doing and keeps us organized!
-In fact, keeping things in order is a thing for Iris.
+Iris worked in medical insurance billing previous to joining the FPWNY team.
+She enjoys making people laugh, loves spending time with our families and helps keep our space organized.
+In fact, keeping things in order is kind of a big deal for Iris!

 Grace is from the Appalachian valley of Roanoke, Virginia and moved to Buffalo to study biology and English at Canisius College.
 Inspired by her Jesuit Education to "stand with and for others," Grace is serving as an AmeriCorps VISTA and working as the volunteer coordinator at Family Promise.
 She believes in the power of giving back to a community - especially a community which she has been fortunate to call home.
 Grace loves to learnm watch documentaries, read and be outdoors.
 Hiking trails, walks in the park, swimming, and kayaking are a few ways she likes to soak up the sunshine.
 Grace is always happy to meet new people and explore new ideas, so feel free to stop by and chat.